Ztry8/Termlib/README.md

 It doesn't have a feature for mouse support, and it isn't planned to be added in the future.

 #### Using
-Define `VSYNC` before including header for v-sync.
-Define the `SCALE` as a number to set the correct scale for your graphics.
-`SCALE` = 1: 640x344 resolution,
-`SCALE` = 2: 1280x688 resolution, etc.

 Firstly, include the header file.
 Then, write the functions:
 `init_game()` used to start your game.
 It helps you create levels or do anything else you need.
 `input_game(SDL_Scancode key)` used for processing player's input, see [SDL_Scancode](https://wiki.libsdl.org/SDL2/SDL_Scancode)